drivendataorg/zamba/docs/docs/predict-tutorial.md

 By default, the [`time_distributed`](models/species-detection.md#time-distributed) model will be used. `zamba` will output a `.csv` file with rows labeled by each video filename and columns for each class (ie. species).
 The default prediction will store all class probabilities, so that cell (i,j) can be interpreted as *the probability that animal j is present in video i.*

-By default, predictions will be saved to `zamba_predictions.csv` in your working directory.
+By default, predictions will be saved to a file called `zamba_predictions.csv` in your working directory.
 You can save predictions to a custom directory using the `--save-dir` argument.

 ```console
 $ cat zamba_predictions.csv